mrstefangrimm/Futile.SpecFlow.Actions/Plugins2/Futile.Specflow.Actions.FlaUI/Readme.md

 ### app

 filename of the executable or the name of the Windows App.
-The Windows App names can be found in can be found as folder in `%userprofile%\AppData\Local\Packages`.
+The Windows App names can be found in folder `%userprofile%\AppData\Local\Packages`.

 ### arguments